Austin Age Discrimination Lawyers

 Do I need an attorney?

-Each potential situation for age-based discrimination is legally tricky because the cases often rest on an employer’s failure to take a certain action, such as rejecting an applicant or refusing to promote an employee.
+Proving age-based discrimination can be challenging because these cases often rest on an employer’s failure to take a certain action, such as rejecting an applicant or refusing to promote an employee.
 An attorney is forced to build a case built on situations that did not occur, which can be difficult to prove legally.

 A qualified attorney has access to the resources needed to investigate discriminatory practices, knows the process for filing complaints, and has the experience to recognize what a typical age-based discrimination case looks like.
 Individuals who try to stand up to their employer’s discrimination alone may be rightfully intimidated by their inability to provide proof, but an attorney will be able to put together a compelling case in favor of the employee.